 So Blythe, tell us about how lockdown impacted event production.

-At the Design Thinkers Academy London, we had lots of Open Programme courses planned for 2020, but with so many unknowns amid the pandemic, all of our face-to-face workshops and events naturally needed to be cancelled or postponed.
+At the Design Thinkers Academy London, we run lots of Open Programme courses, but with so many unknowns amid the pandemic, all of our face-to-face workshops and events naturally needed to be cancelled or postponed.

 However, event producers are no strangers to last-minute changes or crises.
 Being flexible has been crucial during the pandemic.
 We suddenly needed to adapt what we did, whilst in the process also maintain the high-quality standard of our courses.
 At the Design Thinkers Academy London we are often leading courses and client work around the customer experience, so it was paramount that we practiced what we preached, and kept the customer experience at the forefront of everything we did.

 First up, we looked to a new way of running our workshops – online.
-Our Learning Designer, Susana Osório, and our Experience Designer, Ellen Davies, quickly started looking at how to bring our various courses to the online world.
+Our Learning Designer, Susana Osório quickly started looking at how to bring our various courses to the online world.
 Together we embraced innovation and redesigned all of our courses as virtual workshops.
 The pandemic forced us to look at the technology available and we turned to Zoom and Mural as our preferred online collaboration tools.

 How do you use Zoom and Mural?